Zetzher/Github-Native/README.md

 6. _React Hooks:_

-    useState: Allow you to storage information and being used at the moment you need.
+    useState: Allow you to storage information that will be used at the moment you need.

     useEffect: Allow you to render information and its syntax let you decided when.